vocdoni/developer-portal/docs/protocol/index.md

 ### 1.1 The blockchain

 The Vocdoni blockchain is named **Vochain**.
-It is a Byzantine fault-tolerant network based on [Tendermint](https://tendermint.com/) that executes the Vocdoni Protocol logic represented as a state machine.
+It is a Byzantine fault-tolerant network based on [Tendermint][tendermint] that executes the Vocdoni Protocol logic represented as a state machine.
 Its main purpose is to register votes in a decentralized and verifiable format.
 Currently, the network can process more than 30K votes per minute while using no more than the resources found on commodity computers.

 The Vocdoni blockchain requires a native token (VOC) to execute management transactions (i.e creating elections), but not for casting votes.
 Therefore, the voters can participate in governance processes in a free and gasless manner.

 Vochain is currently based on Proof-of-Authority consensus.
 However, we are already working towards transitioning to Proof-of-Stake in 2023.
 Until then, the tokens are free and can be obtained by anyone by using our faucet service.

-The current vocdoni-node code can be found [in our github repository](https://github.com/vocdoni/vocdoni-node/tree/master/vochain).
+The current vocdoni-node code can be found [in our github repository][vochain-github].

 ### 1.2 Gateways